albertintech/apai/docs/congress/cmf/fema/constitutional-authority-technical-memorandum.md

 ### A. U.S. Term Limits, Inc. v.
 Thornton (1995)

 The Supreme Court struck down state-imposed term limits on federal congressional candidates, holding that states cannot add qualifications beyond those specified in the Constitution.
-The Court emphasized that regulation of federal elections is a core Congressional power:
+The Court emphasized that regulation of congressional elections is a core Congressional power:

 > "The power granted to Congress to regulate the election of federal legislators is both comprehensive and preemptive...
 The Framers intended the Elections Clause to grant Congress 'the power to override state regulations' by establishing uniform national rules."

-Relevance to the Act: If Congress has "comprehensive and preemptive" power over federal election regulation, this necessarily includes the power to establish voting methods, proportional representation, and ballot information requirements.
+Relevance to the Act: If Congress has "comprehensive and preemptive" power over congressional election regulation, this necessarily includes the power to establish voting methods, proportional representation, and ballot information requirements.
 The Court's language admits no carve-out for "fundamental" versus "procedural" electoral changes.

 ### B. Arizona State Legislature v.
 Arizona Independent Redistricting Commission (2015)

-The Court upheld Arizona's use of an independent commission for congressional redistricting, rejecting the argument that only state legislatures could regulate federal elections.
+The Court upheld Arizona's use of an independent commission for congressional redistricting, rejecting the argument that only state legislatures could regulate congressional elections.
 The Court reaffirmed that "manner" includes structural choices:

 > "As to 'Manner,' we instruct that the word covers... a 'way,' 'method,' or 'system' of carrying something into effect...
 [It includes] matters like 'notices, registration, supervision of voting, protection of voters, prevention of fraud and corrupt practices, counting of votes, duties of inspectors and canvassers, and making and publication of election returns.'"

-Relevance to the Act: If "manner" includes "way," "method," or "system" of conducting elections, it plainly includes the choice between plurality and proportional vote allocation systems, the specific tabulation method (STAR voting's score-then-runoff procedure), election structure (unified general elections versus partisan primaries), and ballot information requirements (party endorsements, FCAO scores).
+Relevance to the Act: If "manner" includes "way," "method," or "system" of conducting elections, it plainly includes the choice between plurality and proportional vote allocation systems, the specific tabulation method (STAR voting's score-then-runoff procedure), election structure (unified general elections versus partisan primaries), and ballot information requirements (party endorsements).

 These are different methods of translating votes into representation -- precisely the kind of structural choice the Elections Clause authorizes Congress to make.

 ### C. Ex parte Yarbrough (1884)

-The Court upheld federal criminal penalties for interfering with voting in federal elections, establishing that Congress has broad authority to protect federal election integrity:
+The Court upheld federal criminal penalties for interfering with voting in congressional elections, establishing that Congress has broad authority to protect congressional election integrity:

 > "If this government is anything more than a mere aggregation of delegated agents of other States and governments, each of which is superior to the general government, it must have the power to protect the elections on which its existence depends from violence and corruption."